clawpack/doc/doc/googleearth_plotting.rst

    plotfigure.kml_tile_images = True

-**Note** This requires the GDAL library, which can be installed following the `Optional GDAL library`_ instructions, above.
+**Note:** This requires the GDAL library, which can be installed following the `Optional GDAL library`_ instructions, above.

 .. _Enhancing the resolution: